 - a.
-Inform homeowners that the storm drain systems are not to be altered or obstructed in any way. - b.
-Clean sediment and trash off inlet grates. - c.
+Inform owners and management that detention areas are not to be altered or obstructed in any way. - b.
+Clean sediment and trash off inlet grates.

+- c.
 Do visual inspection on outside of grate. - d.
 Check for broken parts of the system that may need to be replaced. - e.
 Do visual inspection inside cleanout boxes.
 (DO NOT ENTER ANY MANHOLE OR CLEANOUT BOX)

 - a.
-Remove any large loose debris and sorbent materials with hand tools. - Clean system (pipes and boxes) using a high-powered vacuum truck to suck out standing water and sediment. - c.
-Use a high-pressure washer to break up any remaining material in the catch basins and cleanout boxes, while capturing resulting slurry with vacuum.
+Remove any large loose debris and sorbent materials with hand tools. - b.
+Clean system (pipes and boxes) using a high powered vacuum truck to suck out standing water and sediment. - c.
+Use a high pressure washer to break up any remaining material in the catch basins and cleanout boxes, while capturing resulting slurry with vacuum. - d.

-d.
 Once catch basins and clean out boxes are clean, clean any sediment that may remain within the pipes.